kyma-project/kyma/docs/console/03-04-headless-cms-in-console.md

 type: Details
 ---

-Headless CMS in Kyma is a separate component and does not provide templates or a standalone UI to display content from the CMS.
-Still, the Console UI displays some of the assets in the Docs view (generic and component-related documentation) and the Service Catalog views (API specifications).
+The Headless CMS in Kyma is a separate component and does not provide templates or a standalone UI to display content from the CMS.
+Still, the Console UI displays some of the assets in the Docs view (generic and component-related documentation) and the Service Catalog views (API specifications and Service Class-related documentation).

 Add a new documentation topic to the Console UI by creating a CR, while the [Asset Store](/components/asset-store/#overview-overview) handles the rest.
 Define the location, grouping, and order of the documents through DocsTopic and ClusterDocsTopic labels that you add to the custom resource definition.
 You can create your own labels and follow your own naming convention, but **cms.kyma-project.io/{label-name}** applies to the Console UI.